NZR/PublicDiscourseMiner-COVID/README.md

-# GovernanceofCyber
+# Public Discourse Miner - COVID case.

+This code was used in the study of disinformation spread in public media and its relationship with vaccination willingness.

+This repository contains the code that was used to perform the study, including, web scrapping tools, words/bigram counting, qualitative analysis information, the tool used to query Google Trends and Twitter, and finally the statistical analysis of the results.

 ## Scraping
 All the tools to scrape can be found in the directory _/scraping_.
 Scraping consists of two parts: First, all the URLs of the articles need to be scraped (sitemap), then, following those URLs, the articles themselves are scraped.

 **Scraping basics**
 Every spider file starts in the following way (after some imports):